better-labs/betteroms/README.md

 BetterOMS addresses these by:
 - **Automating execution** on a schedule (e.g., hourly cron).
-- **Simulating fills** against the live order book for paper trading.
+- **Simulating fills** against the live order book for paper trading and benchmarking.
 - **Separating concerns**: one path for paper mode, one for real mode.